-Darby certainly helped popularize the idea of the rapture in modern times, but the doctrine predated him by many centuries.
+Darby certainly helped popularize the idea of the rapture in modern times, but the doctrine predated him by almost two millennia.
 Just because most Christians had forgotten the doctrine between the time Paul taught about it and Darby’s time doesn’t mean it’s a new invention.
 There were plenty of doctrines that were forgotten between Paul’s time and centuries later as well, so the argument that it wasn’t popular until recently doesn’t really help.

-Darby learned about the rapture from a prophetic vision by a teenage girl named Margaret McDonald.
+- Darby learned about the rapture from a prophetic vision by a teenage girl named Margaret MacDonald.

 Anyone who grew up in the Plymouth Brethren as I did laughs whenever they hear this because it’s obvious the one making this claim isn’t familiar with the doctrines of Darby’s denomination.
 First of all, the Brethren were quite sexist (and often still are), and would never accept any teaching from a female.
 But even if the “vision” had happened to a male, Darby would have still rejected it because the Brethren are cessationists and believe that legitimate prophetic visions ended during Paul’s time, so he would have rejected any such vision as a deception, either by the one speaking the “prophecy” or by demons giving the “prophecy” to the speaker.